twidi/quantifier/README.md

 # quantifier
-The quantifier project: Categorize quantities, temporally or not
+The Countastic project: Categorize quantities, temporally or not